LykBran/rock-paper-scissors/README.md

 # Rock-Paper-Scissors
 This is a simple game called 'Rock, Paper and Scissors'.
 The model pre-trained can recognize 3 gestures : rock, paper and scissors.
 Rock beats scissors, scissors beat paper, and paper beats rock.
-You just need to run the game, and put your hand in front of your camera with your chosen gesture, then compete with computer's choice.
+You just need to run the game, and show your chosen gesture to the camera, then compete with computer's choice.
 You can exit by pressing [Ctrl + C] at any time.
 ## The Algorithm
 The re-trained resnet18 model was trained on Jetson Nano with a dataset of rock-paper-scissors gestures.
 The program would automatically load the model.
 ## Running This Project